• Home

 What is a Play Therapist?

-Play Therapists are graduates with experience of working with children e.g. teaching, social work, psychology.
+Play Therapists are graduates with experience of working with children e.g. teaching, social work or psychology.
 To be registered as a Play Therapist they must have met the following criteria:

-• completion of a PTUK Post Graduate Diploma in Play Therapy and 200 hours of clinical experience
+• completion of a Post Graduate Diploma in Play Therapy (Leeds Beckett University) and 200 hours of clinical experience

 • on-going clinical supervision of their Play Therapy practice plus regular CPD